goldenson/maximeorefice/_posts/2020-03-07-travel-plans.markdown

 date: 2020-03-07
 ---

-This note is to keep track of places I've been to and the ones I want to go next
+This note is to keep track of places I've been to and the ones I want to go next.

 ## Booked 🧿